someguy599/Deep-Learners/content/mini-project/movie-clustering/_index.md

 ## Conclusion

 As we can see from the results, the K-Means clustering using the PCA and t-SNE dimension reduction methods were both helpful, with the latter being a bit more specific and splitting comedy movies into rom-coms and other comedies, allowing for better reccomendations for viewers.
-Overall, we learned the use and effectiveness of dimensionality reduction and clustering algorithms, both of which are unsupervised learning methods in
+Overall, we learned the use and effectiveness of dimensionality reduction and clustering algorithms, both of which are unsupervised learning methods.